pschool-in/curriculum/content/grammar/new-topics/adverbs-4.md

 State whether the following statements are true or false. (title)
 ```
 True:
-Superlative degree of adverb shows the superiority of an object.
+Superlative degree of adverb means that the object is superior (on top).
 Comparative degree talks about comparison between two words.

 False:
 A positive degree talks about positive qualities only.
-All the adverbs of degree are no different.
+All adverbs of degree have the same meaning.
 ```

 ```